aws/aws-cdk/packages/aws-cdk-lib/aws-codedeploy/README.md

 });

-// Alarm on the number of HTTP 5xx responses returned by each target group const blueApiFailure = new cloudwatch.Alarm(stack, 'Blue5xx', {
+// Alarm on the number of HTTP 5xx responses returned by each target group const blueApiFailure = new cloudwatch.Alarm(this, 'Blue5xx', {
   alarmName: stack.stackName + '-Http-5xx-Blue',
   metric: blueTargetGroup.metricHttpCodeTarget(
     elbv2.HttpCodeTarget.TARGET_5XX_COUNT,